 While KAASO manages to cover their own daily running costs, donations from around the world help them to grow and improve the school.
 Past support has brought clean drinking water, solar power, new dormitories and a school bus to KAASO.

-Emma Outteridge's involvement
+Emma Outteridge's involvement (page creator)

 I am the Volunteer Coordinator for KAASO Uganda.
 I have been going to KAASO since 2009 and have run various fundraisers over the years, as well as managing the Kiwi Sponsorships programme that puts children through secondary school after leaving KAASO.